 I want something much more massive in scale.
 I’m talking maps that actually are two, four, or even six times the playable area of Blood Gulch, with a good mix of large open outdoors environments as well as interior areas more suited to closer-quarters combat.
 Think of something closer to the maps of the Battlefield series, which are often quite huge compared to the typical Halo map, and usually considerably more open than any Warzone map.
 To use some Battlefield 4 maps as examples, Zavod 311 is over twice the size of Blood Gulch, Rogue Transmission is at least five times the size of Blood Gulch, and the colossal Golmud Railway is at least a dozen times the size of Blood Gulch (comparison images can be seen here, here, and here).
-While bigger maps for a 16v16 Invasion would have design concessions made for Halo-style gameplay (which is obviously quite different from Battlefield’s), they would still be much bigger and more open than what we got in Warzone.
+While bigger Battlefield-size maps for a 16v16 Invasion would have to have design concessions made due to Halo’s particular style of gameplay (which is obviously quite different from Battlefield’s), they would still be much bigger and more open than what we got in Warzone.

-As for variants of Invasion, the standard gametype, which I’d title “Invasion: Warzone” would incorporate elements of old-school Invasion Slayer, Halo 5’s standard Warzone (sans any AI units), and Halo 4’s Dominion.
+As for variants of Invasion, the standard gametype, which I’d title “Invasion: Warzone” would incorporate elements of the original Invasion Slayer, Halo 5’s standard Warzone (sans any AI units), and Halo 4’s Dominion.
 Like those gametypes it would be a territories-based gametype.
 It would revolve around capturing and holding up to five control points scattered across the maps (not including each team’s home base, which cannot be captured), with secured capture points serving as spawn areas for your team.
 But it could possess elements of its namesake as well, meaning that, like in Halo 4’s Dominion, bases could potentially be fortified with defenses (auto-turrets, shields, etc.), and weapon and vehicle pads could spawn as well.
 There would also be neutral AI-controlled enemies incorporated into the gameplay that can be killed for points.
 The scoring for killing AI units could function the same as Campaign & Firefight scoring, with the score count being modified to be better suited to the different point scaling.